Symbols in Christianity

 This symbolism was adopted into Christianity, and the peacock appears in many early Christian mosaics and paintings.

-Because of the way a peacock struts and displays its feathers, the peacock is sometimes a symbol of human vanity.
+Also worth noting is that because of the way a peacock struts and displays its feathers, the bird is sometimes a symbol of human vanity.

 The peacock is used in church decorations in the Easter season.